 Hospice chaplains, who are experts in the field of ministry, help patients and families cope with illness; align care plans with their values, promote a culture of respect and dignity; and tap into their inner strengths and resources.
 They provide individualized support and healing through music, prayer/devotion, rituals/imagery and legacy/life review.
 The chaplain acts collaboratively and/or as a liaison with a patient’s community of faith to best meet the specialized needs of each patient.

-In honor of National Pastoral Care Week, we spoke with Hospice of the Red River Valley employee Vickie Haverkamp about the unique role of a hospice chaplain and her experience providing care and support.
+We spoke with Hospice of the Red River Valley employee Vickie Haverkamp about the unique role of a hospice chaplain and her experience providing care and support.

 What do you enjoy the most about working as a hospice chaplain?

 What I enjoy most is getting to know my patients and families.
 I love sitting at their kitchen counters, or at their bedsides, in their homes or in various facilities in our city.
 I love being able to see their lives come together with their families, the love they share, the stories that bring them comfort.
 I love that in that most vulnerable state their hearts are open to share their faith journey and their belief system with me.
 I am the most blessed to get to know them, care for them and serve them.

 Share a little about your background.
 What brought you to Hospice of the Red River Valley?